Structured Simplicity: Making Garden Log Cabin Your Sanctuary With Japandi

 Use accessories to add richness

 If you’re planning to incorporate some Japandi elements, then it is essential to point out that, when it comes to this style, less is always more and accessories are used to point out the purity and integrity of the space.
 Both Japanese and Scandinavians value functionality and personal comfort over aesthetics, so it is not uncommon to see Scandinavian homes having throw pillows and blankets instead of decor items, while the Japanese prefer vases and screens to embellish their spaces.
 In Japandi style, it is best to have a bit of both, but it is crucial to remember that accessories should be there to add richness to space, with practicality and functionality in each piece.
 So, opting for a monochromatic look, and then adding a hand-braided jute rug will surely make your space stand out without disrupting the minimalist harmony that already exists there.
-Accessories should be all about the statement, rather than filling the space because the latter is often responsible for cluttering, which is the last thing you need if you want a minimalist-looking garden log.
+Accessories should be all about the statement, rather than filling the space because the latter is often responsible for cluttering, which is the last thing you need if you want a minimalist-looking garden log cabin.

 Don’t be afraid to use contrasting colors